 An anti-bullying policy alone will not stop bullying.
-Bullying is an aspect of life that we strongly believe can only be reduced through educating our learners and dealing with incidents effectively.
-Our policy and KiVa programme is directed t improving this understanding, thereby reducing the need for a pupil to display bullying behaviour and as such is an integral part of the school's ethos and philosophy.
+Bullying is an aspect of life that we strongly believe can only be reduced through an understanding of why it happens.
+Our policy is directed at improving this understanding, thereby reducing the need for a pupil to display bullying behaviour and as such is an integral part of the school's ethos and philosophy.